DaChuiOpenSource/Vscode-FreeMind/README.md

 1. Install freemind extension
 2. Create a file with extension of vmind
 3. Open the above file

+## FAQS

+1. If you open a .vmind file, the display of mindmap contents fails.
+Please download the latest version of vscode.

 ## Keyboard Shortcuts